-May is Mental Health Month.
-As someone who has recovered from postpartum anxiety and depression, this is a topic very close to my heart.
+As someone who has recovered from postpartum anxiety and depression, mental health is a topic very close to my heart.

 Regardless of whether you have a diagnosed mental disorder or you’re just feeling the enormous stress of the times, mental health is paramount right now.
 (This also goes for anyone struggling with addiction, which I address in this post as well.)

-In this post I want to do a few things:
+In this article I want to do a few things:

 - Share my own mental health story